-Tight labor markets and rising inflation are forcing developed central banks to switch towards tightening monetary policy.
-We expect the Fed and Bank of England to accelerate this hiking cycle (with ECB lagging behind) in order to position rates in restrictive territory sooner rather than later in order to quell persistent inflation.
-Tightening cycles have tended to be favorable for equity investors (and challenging for fixed income investors) while monetary conditions are still accommodative and economic growth is above trend.
+Tight labor markets and rising inflation are forcing developed central banks to pivot towards tightening monetary policy.
+We expect the Fed and Bank of England to accelerate this hiking cycle (the European Central Bank lagging behind) in order to position rates in restrictive territory sooner rather than later in order to suppress persistent inflation.
+Tightening cycles tend to be favorable for equity investors (and challenging for fixed income investors), while monetary conditions are still accommodative and economic growth is above trend.